skamzz/olist-ecommerce-analysis/README.md

 * Top 10 categories by revenue
 * Monthly revenue trend
 * Category performance analysis

+* The dashboard preview is available in PDF format in the `excel/` folder.

+The complete Excel workbook can be downloaded from the https://github.com/skamzz/olist-ecommerce-analysis/releases/tag/v1.0.

 ### Power BI Dashboard *(in progress)*